The Challenge: Keeping Spectators Engaged at Community Tournaments

 The Original Plan:

-Marc's initial vision was straightforward: - Set up TVs around the club showing live scores - Have scorekeepers track matches using phones or laptops - Give spectators real-time updates so they'd know when to watch key moments
+Marc's initial vision was straightforward: set up TVs around the club showing live scores, have scorekeepers track matches using phones or laptops, and give spectators real-time updates so they'd know when to watch key moments.

 The Unexpected Discovery: